 It is essential that online learners are given support in navigating the online learning space to ensure they can access what they need, when they need it, for a successful learning experience.
 Consider creating an ‘online tour’ using video to highlight the key areas.

 Signposting in the online learning environment has the same purpose as the physical space – an image and/or word to highlight a significant location or feature.

 Consider how you can highlight resources or sections of the online learning journey to ensure students do not miss essential components.
 A common online tool is using Information blocks.

 Moodle ‘information blocks’ are items which may be added to the left or right or centre column of any page in Moodle.
 Similar to a billboard, blocks can provide shortcuts in order to navigate quickly through the Moodle site or highlight specific information.
 Some common examples include:

 - Latest announcements

 For more information on a range of Moodle ‘Blocks’, visit Managing a Moodle Course: Blocks

 Need resources or assistance?

-- Contact your School’s Associate Dean of Teaching Quality or CLIPP Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your online learning spaces.
+- Contact your Director, Learning and Teaching or Learning Designer to arrange for the upskilling of our teaching team to help develop the necessary components of your online learning spaces.